A Theology Institute for High School Youth

 - Take what they have learned about theological reflection and Scripture engagement back to their hometown congregations

 High school students spend two weeks on Taylor’s campus.
 Empower faculty are drawn from Taylor University’s 15-member Bible & Ministry department, partner ministries, and are assisted by current Taylor students.

 High School Students

-Empower is a 13-day summer institute for high school juniors and seniors.
+Empower is an 8-day summer institute for high school students.
 The program also includes resources and training for their hometown mentors.
 Students gather in a cohort surrounded by mentors and faculty.
 They participate in classroom and service learning experiences that spur on theological reflection and application.